janewang/stellar-cli/README.md

 For installation options see below, for usage instructions [see the full help docs](FULL_HELP_DOCS.md).

 ## Cookbook
-To understand how to get the most of the Stellar CLI, see the [Stellar CLI Cookbook](https://github.com/stellar/stellar-cli/tree/main/cookbook) for recipes and a collection of resources to teach you how to use the CLI.
-Examples of recipes included in the CLI cookbook include: send payments, manage contract lifecycle, extend contract instance/storage/wasm, and more.
+To understand how to get the most of the Stellar CLI, please see the [Stellar CLI Cookbook](https://github.com/stellar/stellar-cli/tree/main/cookbook).
+It offers recipes and resources on using the CLI, including examples of recipes like sending payments, managing contract lifecycle, extending contract instances, storage, WASM, and more.

 ## Installation
 Install the latest version from source: